 Section 22 of the PFMA Act require financial statements to be prepared for Special Funds, and that they be submitted to the Auditor General for audit.
 Only the Civil Aviation Special Fund financial statements have been presented to the Auditor General.
 However, the receipts and payments in the Civil Aviation Special Fund financial statements differ materially from the amounts disclosed in the Statement of Special Funds.
+Special Funds have been legislated for National Transport Fund (NTF Act 2009) and Solomon Telekom Limited (STL) Compensation Fund (Telecommunication Act 2009).
+However, these have not been disclosed in the Statement of Special Funds.
 Accordingly, I was not able to verify the accuracy of the balances as they appear in the Statement of Special Funds.